Mc-Zen/tidy/README.md

 **tidy** is a package that generates documentation directly in [Typst](https://typst.app/) for your Typst modules.
 It parses doc-comments and can be used to easily build a reference section for a module.
 Doc-comments use Typst syntax − so markup, equations and even figures are no problem!

 > [!IMPORTANT]
 > In version 0.4.0, the default documentation syntax has changed.
-You can take a look at the [migration guide](docs/migration-to-0.4.0.md) or revert to the old syntax with `tidy.show-module(old-syntax: true, ...)`.
+You can take a look at the [migration guide][migration guide] or revert to the old syntax with `tidy.show-module(old-syntax: true, ...)`.
 >
 > You can still find the documentation for the old syntax in the [0.3.0 user guide](https://github.com/Mc-Zen/tidy/releases/download/v0.3.0/tidy-guide.pdf).